-- Abstracts are intangible but are knowable as they're the foundations of thought.
+- Abstracts are physically inaccessible but are knowable as they're the foundations of thought.

 - Even an independent one-dimensional thing would be abstract, as conceiving it would be counter-intuitive to observe first-hand.

-- Implied by these premises, then, is that every thing that "is" then has an "is not." (e.g., if it's the front, then it's not the behind).
+- Yet intuition itself is based on the idea that for every thing that "is," there's an "is not" (e.g., if it's the front, then it's not the behind).

-- But in physical reality, although cosmologists claim that 'voids" physically exist, as in "is nots," they're not ontologically "voids" by definition.
+- Physically, although cosmologists claim that 'voids" physically exist, as in "is nots," they're not ontologically "voids" by definition.
 In physics, voids and/or vacuums are actually low-energy spaces -- a relativity.

-- Therefore, an "is not"-in-itself wouldn't physically exist despite their necessity in relation to which does physically exist.*
+- Therefore, an "is not"-in-itself wouldn't physically exist despite their necessity in relation to that which does physically exist.*

 - Thus, if such a definitive "is not" wouldn't be physical, then it must be abstract.*